Terms / Conditions & FAQ’s for commissioning a shoot with Tanya Zouev Photography.

-Shoots can take place in our custom-built studio, on site or on location.
+Shoots can take place in our Brookvale warehouse space studio, on site or on location.

-In most cases I am able to deliver a final product between 48-72 hours.
+In most cases we are able to deliver finished retouched images within two weeks of the shoot date.
 Should more time be required the client will be informed ahead of schedule.
 The usual method of delivery is via Hightail or Dropbox by way of a simple download link.

 This depends entirely on the type of shoot.
 Generally all studio shoots are artificially lit using carefully crafted lighting techniques whilst many interior shoots are natural light supplemented with small amounts of artificial light.

-We provide colour and tonally graded TIFF, JPEG or PSD files for consistency and quality, and give each image a light retouch to remove any particularly obvious dust and flaws.
+Yes.
+We charge a per-file fee and in that cost we provide colour and tonally graded TIFF, JPEG or PSD files for consistency and quality, and give each image a light retouch to remove any particularly obvious dust and flaws.
 Any retouching outside of this is considered out of scope and will be quoted on a per-file basis.
-We provide medium and high level retouching as well as digital compositing services.
+We can provide medium and high level retouching as well as compositing services.

 This is also best left to the stylist as they will hand select ingredients that are of a photographic standard.
 They will ensure that ingredients are blemish free, the right size and quantity that will be suitable for photography.
 This will also reduce the chance of additional retouching costs required to fix imperfect and damaged produce.

-In most cases yes.
-Whilst we have a large collection of backgrounds in the studio that clients are welcome to utilise, often backgrounds need to be sourced specifically for your shoot.
-These, like any other prop needs to be sourced, hired or at times, be custom made.
+Yes, as all clients requirements are different, props and backgrounds need to be sourced specifically for your shoot.
+Props need to be purchased, hired or at times, be custom made.

 Unless you have experience with professional photography styling, prop sourcing and shoot prep is best left to the stylist.
-They will know how and where to source specific items and backgrounds that will work best together to make your product shine and the resulting images amazing.
+They will know how and where to source specific items and backgrounds that will work best together to make your product shine and create amazing end results.
 If you have your heart set on using a particular prop in your shoot, you are welcome to discuss this with your stylist beforehand.

 A great deal of work and planning goes on behind the scenes prior to the shoot day in order to achieve a stunning outcome.
-Stylists visualise and plan shoots well in advance often making sketches, taking on creative direction roles, taking reference photographs, sourcing specific props and backgrounds, borrowing and purchasing garments, and then checking how all of these elements work together prior to the actual shoot.
+Stylists visualise and plan shoots well in advance often making sketches, taking on creative direction roles, taking reference photographs, preparing mood boards and sketching up set designs, sourcing specific props and backgrounds, borrowing and purchasing garments, and then checking how all of these elements work together prior to the actual shoot.

 Props usually need to be returned to prop hire companies and with multiple suppliers being used, this is a time consuming process which is usually done between shoot days and on weekends.
 A stylist will ensure that items are returned safely without damage, sometimes with the assistance of a courier, other times they need to return items in person (as in the case of fragile items).
 This fee covers their time.

 Many clients produce their shoots in-house preferring to liaise directly with the photographer and stylist, location companies, hair and makeup etc. On other occasions Tanya Zouev Photography take on the role of producer (for a fee), at other times a freelance producer may be used.
-Simple shoots with small teams do not require a producer whilst larger shoots (lifestyle shoots on location with talent for example), require a producer to ensure that everything is organised and running smoothly and to schedule.
+Simple shoots with small teams do not require a producer whilst larger shoots (lifestyle shoots on location with talent for example), require outsourcing an experienced producer to ensure that everything is organised, running smoothly and to schedule.